Employment at the UConn Library

 The University of Connecticut is committed to building and supporting a multicultural and diverse community of students, faculty and staff.
 The diversity of students, faculty and staff continues to increase, as does the number of honors students, valedictorians and salutatorians who consistently make UConn their top choice.
 More than 100 research centers and institutes serve the University’s teaching, research, diversity, and outreach missions, leading to UConn’s ranking as one of the nation’s top research universities.
 UConn’s faculty and staff are the critical link to fostering and expanding our vibrant, multicultural and diverse University community.
 As an Affirmative Action/Equal Employment Opportunity employer, UConn encourages applications from women, veterans, people with disabilities and members of traditionally underrepresented populations.

-For information on employment opportunities at the UConn Library please contact Khara Leon.
+For information on professional employment opportunities at the UConn Library please contact Ellen Silbermann.

 Shared Expectations for All Staff